Table of contents

-To accept mobile payments at your store, you need to get a point-of-sale device that’s equipped with NFC technology.
-This doesn’t have to be expensive.
-The Square contactless + chip reader is just $59 and also takes EMV chip cards.
+To accept mobile payments at your store, you need to get a point-of-sale device that’s equipped with NFC technology, such as the Square contactless and chip reader.

-Once you get your Square mobile payments reader, it’s super-easy to start accepting Apple Pay, Android Pay and Samsung Pay right away.
-All you do is ring up a purchase, look for the green light to appear on the reader and then have the customer hold the phone over the reader to pay.
+Once you get your Square mobile payments reader, it’s super-easy to start accepting Apple Pay and Google Pay right away.
+All you do is ring up a purchase, look for the green light to appear on the reader, and then have the customer hold the phone over the reader to pay.
 The whole transaction is completed in just seconds.
 Learn more about how to get set up to accept mobile payments.

 How to use Square’s mobile payment system